fisticuffz/Wacky-Hub/README.md

+# Wacky Hub Is a Script Hub.
+Has Alot Of Features Like : Fast Proximity Prompts

-# Wacky Hub Gen 1 / V1 is now a legacy version and will be no longer updated.
+## Wacky Hub Gen 1 / V1 is now a legacy version and will be no longer updated.
 loadstring(game:HttpGet('https://raw.githubusercontent.com/fisticuffz/Wacky-Hub/refs/heads/Source/Wacky%20Hub%20Rayfield%20Gen%201%20(SOURCE)'))()